37 Fabulous things to do in York England

 As part of a still-working convent in a historic building, this is one of Britain’s more unusual guest houses the bedrooms are modest yet roomy and well-equipped, there’s a charming café, and peaceful garden and the city is walkable.
 You can take advantage of lower room prices with a shared bathroom – all in all great value for money.

 York’s only five-star hotel has a luxury vaulted spa available and a swimming pool.
 Located in a Grade II listed Edwardian building the hotel maintains a splendid aura of luxury.

 Located in a quiet little medieval courtyard behind the pub The House of Trembling Madness, The Old Gallery and The Chamber apartments offer visitors a quirky and delightful experience.
 With incredible interiors and ghost stories, this is a brilliant convenient place to hang out while in York.
 A 10-minute walk from the Shambles and the apartments overlook York Minister.

 Guy Fawkes Inn was the birthplace of the notorious British traitor.
 The Guy Fawkes Inn, by Best Western, retains many of its original features including gas lighting, real log fires and the timber staircase.
 You can also dine by candlelight in the restaurant, which serves classic pub food from locally sourced ingredients and the bar stocks a range of real ales.

 The York Ghost Walk Experience leaves from York Minster each Saturday at 19:00 and both York Theatre Royal and the National Railway Museum are just a 5-minute walk away.

 Final Thoughts on things to do in York

 As I mentioned in the first paragraph York and North Yorkshire are my happy places and I would happily wander here for many years to come.
-So I cannot recommend a visit to York any higher – this is a must-see when you are visiting England.
-You will find many things to do in Yorkshire
+So I cannot recommend a visit to explore York any higher – this is a must-see when you are visiting England.

 You may also like